IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/00_Columns/09_Sorting/00_igGrid_Sorting_Overview.md

 Sorting persistence is implemented for `igHierarchicalGrid` too.

-The following sample demonstrates the persistance capabilities of the Selection feature.
+The following sample demonstrates the persistance capabilities of the Sorting feature.

 <div class="embed-sample">
    [Feature Persistence](%%SamplesEmbedUrl%%/grid/feature-persistence)